henritik/blockr-vue-app/README.md

 - Added an option to show caption text in SingleModal view

-#### 1.0.3
+#### 1.0.1
+- Added timeout lock and some other small performance related tweaks for fetchMore function

-- Minor fixes and clean up
+- Minor performance optimization for Albums component

-- Ran npn audit fix for 2 moderate level vulnerabilities
+- Small tweaks for Masonry Wall props

+- Option to use additional file extension for image optimization

+#### 1.0.0
+- Initial release

 ## Credits